DevlessTeam/dv-android-sdk-1.0/README.md

       String id = "16"// replace with the id you want to delete

       devless.edit(serviceName, tableName, patch, "6", new EditDataResponse() {

 	    @Override
-            public void OnSuccess(ResponsePayload response) {
+            public void onSuccess(ResponsePayload response) {
 	    	// Edit was successful do what you want here
                 // Lets just toast the success response Log.e("EditDataSuccessResponse", response.toString());
             }

             @Override
-            public void OnFailed(ErrorMessage errorMessage) {
+            public void onFailed(ErrorMessage errorMessage) {
 	    	// Error whiles editing or updating
                 Log.e("EditDataFailedResponse", errorMessage.toString());
             }

             @Override
-            public void UserNotAuthenticated(ErrorMessage message) {
+            public void userNotAuthenticated(ErrorMessage message) {
 	    	//This part will run when user is not authenticated and the table is auth protected
-                //You cansend the user to the login page to login but lets just toast the erro as usual Log.e("UserNotAuth", message.toString());
+                //You cansend the user to the login page to login but lets just toast the erro as usual Log.e("UnAuth", message.toString());
+            }

+            @Override
+            public void fullEditDataResponse(ResponsePayload response) {
+                Log.e("FullPostData", response.toString());
             }
         });
 ```